mill-ornrakorn/STEHealth-Application/README.md

 ### 📚Advisor
-1. Dr. Unchalisa Taetragool
+1. **Dr. Unchalisa Taetragool**; Department of Computer Engineering, Faculty of Engineering, King Mongkut's University of Technology Thonburi
-2. Asst.
-Prof. Dr. Chawarat Rotejanaprasert
+2. **Asst.
+Prof. Dr. Chawarat Rotejanaprasert**; Department of Tropical Hygiene, Faculty of Tropical Medicine, Mahidol University
-3. Asst.
-Prof. Dr. Peerut Chienwichai
+3. **Asst.
+Prof. Dr. Peerut Chienwichai**; Princess Srisavangavadhana College of Medicine, Chulabhorn Royal Academy

 ## Sample Data 📁
 The sample data used for case study in this application consists of Thailand shapefile and csv file (Thai suicide mortality and risk factors 2011-2021)